alongenosar/ios-sdk/README.md

 2. from target’s Capabilities tab, enable Push Notifications.
 3. from target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.

-## Step 3: Configure permissions by adding the following into your info.plist file
+## Step 3: Add required keys your info.plist file
-Snappers SDK required the following privecy descriptions in the info.plist file in order to work :
+Snappers requires the following keys in the info.plist file, in order to work:
 	Privacy - Camera Usage Description
 	Privacy - Location When In Use Usage Description Privacy - Location Always Usage Description